howion/notes/poems/05-bitscript.md

 Do you wanna execute\
 I will execute

-I’ll do as you will\
+I'll do as you will\
 Not as you wish\
 Beep, boop\
 Here to execute

 Forever and never\
-I can’t decide\
+I can't decide\
-Don’t push me\
+Don't push me\
 I’m asequential

 Beep, boop\